Ethnicity and immigration

 - a boost sample of over 6,000 adults from all ethnic minority groups (designed to reach at least 1,000 in each of five ethnic groups: Indian, Pakistani, Bangladeshi, Black Caribbean and Black African), in addition to over 5,500 in the main, nationally representative sample.

 - an additional five minutes of questions with an ethnicity focus, which are asked of only a subsection of the whole Study.

-All participants answer the same basic questionnaire, a subsample comprising mainly ethnic minorities and immigrants living in Great Britain get asked an additional five minutes of questions.
-The basic questionnaire also includes ethnicity-related questions such as questions on ethnic group, national identity, own, parents and grandparents’ countries of birth, childhood language.
+All participants answer the same basic questionnaire, a subsample comprising mainly ethnic minorities and immigrants living in Great Britain are asked an additional five minutes of questions.
+The basic questionnaire also includes ethnicity-related questions related to issues such as ethnic group, national identity, own, parents' and grandparents’ countries of birth, childhood language.

 How are the ‘extra five minutes’ decided?

 How do I find the data?

-The data from Understanding Society is available via the UK Data Service.
+The data from Understanding Society are available via the UK Data Service.